 Anglo-American empires; French foreign departments and territories

-The image shown here reveals resistance within the French overseas department.
+The image shown here reveals resistance within the French overseas department of Réunion, whence children were taken to work in Creuse, France.
 It warns: “Young man/woman: Don’t leave your country!
-No to BUMIDOM (Office for Migration in the Overseas Departments)”
+No to BUMIDOM (Office for Migration from the Overseas Departments)”.

 Adopting scions/heirs to run companies

-Still prevalent within Japanese business society [pictured] and to a lesser degree India, this was a means of providing a family with an heir in order to inherit or else carry on business practices.
+Still prevalent within Japanese business society [pictured] and to a lesser degree India, this was a means of providing a family with an heir in order to inherit or else carry on business practices (this is Edgar Allan Poe’s story).

 - Here the economic basis of the adoption is readily apparent, and therefore this type of “adoption” is not mediated as much as that which relates to family creation.